 There are no hard and fast rules on how long and often you should ride a bike, as it depends on individual fitness levels, goals, and more.
 “If you are doing a HIIT workout on your bike where you are doing short bursts of high intensity work with rests in between, then 20-30 minutes can get you great benefits.
 If you are not working as hard or have different goals like endurance or recovery, then 45-60 minutes may be appropriate,” says McManus.

 Consistency with any exercise, including biking, is the key to results.
-Beldini says if you cycled 4-5 times a week and did strength or cross-training on the other days, you would likely see improvements in strength, VO2 max, cardio function, balance, coordination, and core stability.
+Beldini says if you cycled 4-5 times a week and did strength or cross-training on the other days, you would likely see improvements in strength, VO2 max (the highest rate of oxygen consumption attainable during maximal exercise), cardio function, balance, coordination, and core stability.
 But it’s also possible to have too much of a good thing.
 “Anything done over and over again can contribute to an overuse injury.
 Just like fitting yourself into the correct shoe, one must be fit properly to a bike,” she says.

 Listen to your body and ride at your own pace.
 “Start slow and build gradually.
 It’s a long-term investment.
 By starting with just a few hours a week, you’ll build a base and see huge improvements quickly,” suggests De Crescenzo.